cardinalblue/ardis/README.md

 #### Redis keys
-If using the DSL, Ardis will choose the appropriate Redis keys based on the Class name and given name, and depending if the Series is `global` or not, but the key can always be overridden manually:
+If using the DSL, Ardis will choose the appropriate Redis keys based on the Class name, container and given name, and depending if the Series is `global` or not, but the key can always be overridden manually:

 ```ruby